microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(s: str):
+        return set(s) <= set("18-+*/") and s.count("8") == 3 and s.count("1") == 1 and eval(s) == 63

+    def sol():
         """Find an expression using two 8s and two 1's and -+*/ that evaluates to 1."""
-        return set(s) <= set("18-+*/") and s.count("8") == 3 and s.count("1") == 1 and eval(s) == 63
     ```
     <details><summary>1 hand-written solution </summary>